 - International health

 Teaching requirements and opportunities

 Patient case conference

-Residents present up to three patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.
+Residents present up to two patient cases throughout the academic year that focus on development of critical thinking and team-based problem-solving skills.

 Patient case presentations focus on inclusion of all necessary components of a case, including workup of the patient, differential diagnoses, and treatment and monitoring plans; incorporation of clinical teaching points; and the ability of the presenter to ask open-ended questions of audience members to facilitate high-level clinical reasoning.

 Residents are formally evaluated by pharmacy students, resident colleagues and clinical pharmacy preceptors.
 First- and second-year medical students from Mayo Medical School also attend to simulate team-based learning.

 You are required to provide multiple formal continuing education presentations throughout the academic year at Pharmacy Grand Rounds.
 Required presentations typically include a patient case with review of the literature, a journal club and a controversial pharmacy topic, though these may be tailored to optimize the learning experience.